Last Updated on 1 month by traveldrafts

 #8 Buda Castle and the Castle district

 The Buda Castle is a very imposing building, and it’s impossible to miss.
 It used to be the home of the Hungarian kings, so it’s also called the Royal Palace.
 Today, it’s home to the National Gallery and the Budapest History Museum.
-Even if you aren’t planning to visit the Gallery and museum, you should check this majestic landmark up close, as it also offers beautiful views to the Pest side of the city.
+Even if you aren’t planning to visit the Gallery and museum, you should check this majestic landmark up close, as it also offers beautiful views of the Pest side of the city.

 In Buda, you should also take some time to wander through the old and historic streets of the Castle District.
 This district is very different from the rest of the city, particularly the central districts of Pest.
 The castle district is full of cobbled streets and small alleys.
 It looks and feels like a completely different place.
 In winter, with fewer tourists, you will almost forget that you are in one of the busiest cities in Europe.